loloMD/loloMD.github.io/_pages/about.md

 From my previous industrial jobs (**2-year prof. experiences**), I have strong experiences in **Computer Vision** & **Deep Learning to the edge** and their respective related subfields.

-**Real-time Computer Vision applications, that need to run fast on low-power devices, are my favorite playgrounds**.
+**Real-time Deep Learning applications, that need to run fast on low-power devices, are my favorite playgrounds**.

 Nonetheless, from my **academic background**, I am also interested in **Multimodal algorithms (CV + NLP)** and **Explainability and Adversarial ML**.